 PRIMER POCKET – The counter bore in the center of the base of a centerfire cartridge casing in which the primer assembly is seated.

-PRIMER RING – Refers to a visible dark ring created by the primers in centerfire ammunition around the firing pin hole in the frame after much use.
+PRIMER RING – A visible dark ring created by the primers in centerfire ammunition around the firing pin hole in the frame after much use.

-PRINTING – Is when the outline of the concealed handgun may be discerned through the outer clothing.
+PRINTING – When the outline of the concealed handgun may be discerned through the outer clothing.

 PROPELLANT – In a firearm the chemical composition that is ignited by the primer to generate gas.
-In air or pellet guns, compressed air or CO2.
+In air or pellet guns this is compressed air (CO2).

 PULL – 1) The entire process of making the trigger complete its journey past the trigger break.
 2) What a shotgun shooter yells when she wants a target (typically a clay pigeon) to be thrown into the air to shoot.

 PULL DISTANCE – The distance the trigger must travel before it reaches the break point and fires the gun.